spattisson/zaproxy/FAQapikey.md

 <pre>-config api.disablekey=true</pre>
 By default ZAP will now also only allow connections from the local machine.
 You can set which IP addresses can connect to the API using the command line:
 <pre>-config api.addrs.addr.name=123.456.789.123</pre>
-If you using ZAP in a completely isolated environment you can allow all IP addresses to connect to the ZAP API using:
+If you are using ZAP in a completely isolated environment you can allow all IP addresses to connect to the ZAP API using:
 <pre>-config api.addrs.addr.name=.* -config api.addrs.addr.regex=true</pre>

 An overview of the vulnerabilities that necessitated the additional security features are given in the [2.6.0 Release Notes](https://github.com/zaproxy/zap-core-help/wiki/HelpReleases2_6_0)